Proposal sketch. This emoji isnβt on keyboards yet, targeted for September 2026 (targeted).

 Scroll down for the full story: meaning, trends, combos, and more.

-How it looks
+How it will look

 What does it mean?